osusach/cursosusach-next13/README.md

 create a `.env.local` file in the root folder, you can get the auth token by using `turso db tokens create NAME_OF_YOUR_DB`, if you need the name of your db and the url you can use `turso db list`

-the `.env.local` file shoul look like this
+the `.env.local` file should look like this

 ```zsh
 DB_URL=HERE_GOES_THE_TURSODB_URL